 - Add a route in a route table

 - Get IP fwd

 - Associate a subnet to a route table

 - Dissociate a subnet from a route table

-This section allows you to view database tables and restart server for functionality recoverying purposes.
+This section allows you to view database tables and restart a server for functionality recovering purposes.

 We strongly advise the users to contact Aviatrix Support before performing the operations to “Drop Database” or to “Delete Collection”.

-This section provides the ability to view BGP configurations for diagnostic or any purposes.
+This section provides the ability to view BGP configurations for diagnostics or any purposes.

-This feature allows you to set the threshold for notifications when disk/memory of controller/gateway has reach certain percentage of the total usage.
-The default behavior is to alert administrators when the usage reaches to 95% or higher.
+This feature allows you to set the threshold for notifications when the disk/memory of a controller/gateway has reached certain percentage of the total usage.
+The default behavior is to alert administrators when the usage reaches 95% or higher.

-When you select the Source Network and Destination Network, Aviatrix Controller will spin up two instances and run a connectivity test.
+When you select the Source Network and Destination Network, the Aviatrix Controller will spin up two instances and run a connectivity test.
 After the test completes, you can re-run the test.
-There is only one pair of test end point is valid at any given time.
-If you want to test a different end points, delete the current and launch a new pair.
+There is only one pair of test endpoints that is valid at any given time.
+If you want to test a different endpoint, delete the current pair and launch a new pair.